ihr-it-projekt/DayZModsInfo/DailyReward/FAQ.md

 See also here: https://lbmaster.de/install/?p=20&h=1

 - Take the Server PBO and bring it into your own server side pack
-- Take the Client PBO and bring it into your own client pack.
+- Take the Client PBO and the TBLib PBO and bring it into your own client pack.
 Publish this Pack on steam.
 - extract TBDailyReward.zip
 - Copy the files from `TBDailyReward` into `YourServerProfilesFolder\TBMods\Config\TBTBDailyReward` folder
 - Start your server.
 Some more configurations will be generated.